themarek/fabric/docs/source/idemix.rst

 * **Fixed set of attributes**

-  It not yet possible to issue or use an Idemix credential with custom attributes.
+  It is not yet possible to issue or use an Idemix credential with custom attributes.
   Custom attributes will be supported in a future release.

   The following four attributes are currently supported: